ravs788/todo-solution/README.md

 - **Parameterized tests:** Data-driven per-user and per-scenario runs
 - **Tag & grep:** Add `@smoke`, `@regression`, etc. in test titles and filter with `--grep`
 - **CI artifacts:** HTML + traces uploaded after every run for debugging

 ---

+## 📣 CI/CD Workflows

+- **Reusable CI template:** See `.github/workflows/reusable-test-template.yml`
+- **E2E runs on Chromium-only in CI, all browsers locally**
+- **Backend and frontend** are built, then both are started in the background (backend with H2), and `wait-on` utility ensures they are up before E2E tests start.
+- **Playwright runs from `tests-e2e` only**; no global install required or used.
+- **Worker/thread configuration:** 5 threads locally for quick feedback, sequential in CI for safety and reproducibility.
+- **Test/report folders are .gitignored everywhere.**
+- Playwright HTML reporting included; open with `npx playwright show-report`
+- All backend, frontend, and E2E runs upload reports for review

+---